NetApp/FSx-ONTAP-monitoring/FSx_Alerting/FSx_ONTAP_Alerting/README.md

 so you probably won't have to change any of them.
 Note that if you enable EMS alerts, then the default rule will alert on all EMS messages that have a severity of `Error`, `Alert` or `Emergency`.
 You can change the matching conditions at any time by updating the matching conditions file that is created in the S3 bucket.
-The name of the file will be `<OntapAdminServer>-conditions` where `<OntapAdminServer>` is the value you set for the OntapAdminServer parameter.
+The default name of the conditions file will be `<OntapAdminServer>-conditions` where `<OntapAdminServer>` is the value you set for the OntapAdminServer parameter in the FSxNList file.

 5. Once you have provided all the parameters, click on the "Next" button.
 This will bring you to a page where you can provide tags for the stack.
 Any tags specified here will be applied to all resources that are created that